-- 1.1 To provide the Scrutiny Committee with a progress report on the refresh of the Council's Handbook for Overview and Scrutiny specifically in relation to: - A draft Protocol for the Appointment of Co-opted Members to the Council's Scrutiny Committees;
+1.1 To provide the Management Scrutiny Committee with the verbal feedback from the six Scrutiny Committees on the draft protocol for the Appointment of Co-opted Members to the Council's Scrutiny Committees, prior to its endorsement.

 2. Background